Tornado outbreak of December 10–11, 2021: Kenton–Dresden, Tennessee/Pembroke, Kentucky

 Passing just south of Lafayette, Kentucky, two large barns were destroyed, several electrical transmission lines and many trees were knocked down, a house along Old Clarksville Pike sustained roof damage, and damage near Lafayette was rated EF2.
 Maintaining EF2 intensity, the tornado moved over mostly open country before causing significant damage to several homes on Boddie Road and Darnell Road to the south of Herndon.
 A church sustained damage to its roof and steeple in this area, while silos and irrigation pivot sprinklers were destroyed as well.
 On Palmyra Road, EF2 damage continued to occur as several homes, farm outbuildings, and other structures were badly damaged or destroyed.
 Farther to the northeast, a mobile home was completely demolished, trees and power poles were snapped, barns were destroyed, a house had its roof torn off, while other homes sustained roof and garage damage near Herndon Oak Grove Road, and damage was again rated EF2.
 Maintaining its strength, the tornado approached I-24, where numerous trees were snapped or uprooted, a garage was destroyed, and some houses sustained roof damage.
 Along Fort Campbell Blvd (US 41A), EF1 to EF2 damage occurred as a mile-wide swath of wooden power poles was snapped, a tall silo was blown over, many trees were downed, a house had damage to its roof, and barns were destroyed.
 The tornado then inflicted EF2 damage to a tobacco farm along Bradshaw Road, causing millions of dollars in damage.
 Four tobacco barns, three equipment garages, and multiple silos were destroyed on the property, while two outbuildings were damaged and a house sustained roof damage as well.
 Continuing to the northeast at EF2 strength, the tornado struck the town of Pembroke directly, where numerous large trees were snapped or uprooted, and multiple homes sustained considerable roof damage, including two houses that had their roofs torn off along Mason Lane at the south edge of town.
 Garages, grain silos, and outbuilding structures were damaged or destroyed in town, and Pembroke Elementary School had much of its roof blown off.
 Some brick buildings in downtown Pembroke were also heavily damaged, including a church that had its steeple torn off.
 As the tornado exited town and moved to the northeast, two mobile homes were completely destroyed at low-end EF2 strength, injuring the occupants.
 Crossing into Todd County, the tornado weakened to EF1 intensity and damaged more outbuildings and downed more trees.
 A large two-story house along Maton Road sustained broken windows and had minor roof damage.
 Some additional EF1 tree damage occurred just beyond this point before the tornado dissipated at Tress Shop Road west of Elkton at 12:36 a.m.
 CST (06:36 UTC), with straight-line winds becoming dominant beyond this point.
-Despite the severe damage in multiple areas along the path, no fatalities occurred, although 13 people were injured.
-The total path length of the tornado was 122.91 mi, the second-longest tracked tornado of the outbreak, as well as the second longest tracked tornado in December history.
+Despite the severe damage in multiple areas along the path, no fatalities occurred, although 38 people were injured.
+The total path length of the tornado was 122.91 mi, the second-longest tracked tornado of the outbreak.
 The supercell associated with this tornado produced another EF3 tornado approximately 12 mi to the east in Logan County, and yet another EF3 tornado in Bowling Green.